obiba/opal-doc/cookbook/import-data/resources.rst

   1. Go to the project's page and select the **Resources** tab
   2. Press **Add Resource** and select the *Category* (nature of the resource) and the *Type* (service or data format and location) of the resource
   3. Fill in the connection form: *Parameters* and *Credentials*, and *Save*
-  4. [optional] from the created resource page, press **Test** to try resource assignment in the **default** R server.
+  4. [optional] From the created resource page, press **Test** to try resource assignment in the **default** R server.
 This will check if the R resource resolver can be found, but will not establish a connection with the resource

 Using R
 ~~~~~~~